 Organ-on-a-Chip devices or tissue chips are among the microfluidic chips with the highest demand on the market that have been able to revolutionize the pharmaceutical industry.
-In recent years, a wide variety of Organ-on-a-Chips have been designed and successfully tested — heart on a chip, liver on a chip, kidney on a chip, intestine on a chip, and eyes on a chip, to name but a few.
+In recent years, a wide variety of Organ-on-a-Chips have been designed and successfully tested — heart on a chip, liver on a chip, brain on a chip, kidney on a chip, intestine on a chip, and eyes on a chip, to name but a few.

-Organ on a chips are tiny devices, usually smaller than the palm of a hand, that employ microfluidic technology to create microchannels and chambers at the micron-scale size for cell culturing in a microenvironment similar to that of the cell’s natural habitat.
+Organ-on-a-chips are tiny devices, usually smaller than the palm of a hand, that employ microfluidics technology to create microchannels and chambers at the micron-scale size for cell culturing in a microenvironment similar to that of the cell’s natural habitat.
 The chips are sealed and sterile and made of an optically transparent material that allows visual and real-time monitoring and analysis of the cells.
 The Organ-on-a-Chip devices are made of a biocompatible polymer material and are of a modular nature.
 The modularity of the chips allows multiple modules such as sensors and actuators to be connected to the main chip for analysis or manipulation of the cells.
 Organ-on-a-Chip has advantages over conventional cell culture methods such as Petrie dishes and flasks or 3D cell culturing techniques and can shift the paradigm in pharmaceutical and biotech industries.

 Complying with the safety protocols and procedures for rolling out a new line of medicine is arduous.
 It requires multiple steps of preclinical and clinical tests to validate the applicability of a new medicine.
 The drug development pipeline can go off the rails at each of the four stages (Discover, Preclinical research, Clinical trials, FDA review) leaving the pharmaceutical companies with a significant financial loss.
 The further down the road the new compound fails, the higher the costs of the failure.
 The estimated cost associated with developing a new compound that gains market approval is around $2.5 billion dollars.
 New technologies can be of great help to assess the functionality of the new medicine before taking it to the clinical trials to reduce the costs.
 2D testing and in-vitro analysis of pharmacodynamics and pharmacokinetics are common practices before taking the drug to the next steps including preclinical testing.
-The organs in our body are of a 3D nature and the complex behavior of cells cannot be adequately modeled in 2D cultures such as 96-well plates.
+The organs in our body are of a 3D nature and the complex behaviour of cells cannot be adequately modelled in 2D cultures such as 96-well plates.
 Animal models are also not ideal for testing human-specific medicines.
 The technology needs to upgrade to enable taking advantage of complex microenvironments at high-throughput.
 Among the novel technologies microfluidic tissue chips, commonly known as Organ-on-a-Chips (OOC), have shown to be very successful in this regard.

 Organ-on-a-Chips are systems that are designed to create a more complex physiological environment to culture and control the cells in a 2D or 3D structure of a specific organ in the body.
 These chips allow precise control over the microenvironment to mimic the cell’s natural physiological conditions.
-In recent years, Organ-on-a-Chip has caught tremendous attention for drug development and disease modeling.
+In recent years, Organ-on-a-Chip has caught tremendous attention for drug development and disease modelling.
 Microfluidic technology has empowered researchers and the pharmaceutical industry to test the drugs in preclinical settings in a much more realistic manner compared to conventional 2D cell cultures and animal models.
 The transparent material used in manufacturing Organ-on-a-Chip enables real-time imaging and monitoring of the cells.
 Also, fluid flow in microfluidic channels in the vicinity of the cells allows nutrients, medicine, cytokines, etc. to be delivered to the cells besides exposing them to the natural shear forces and flow dynamics of the body.

 The microchamber is often connected to multiple side microchannel.
 These side channels can serve multiple purposes.
 They can be used to deliver nutrients, bacteria, viruses, and chemicals to the cells or wash the cells and discard the waste.
 Moreover, they can be employed to manipulate the cells mechanically or electrically.
-In more sophisticated systems, the organ on a chip can include multiple layers of cells to make a more comprehensive model or to study the cell interaction.
+In more sophisticated systems, the organ-on-a-chip can include multiple layers of cells to make a more comprehensive model or to study cell interaction.
 Organ-on-a-Chip related to different organs can connect to each other for the simultaneous analysis of multiple organs.
 For example, a heart on a chip can connect to a liver on a chip through their common vascular channels for cardiotoxicity testing of a new drug.
 The combination of the cell culturing microchambers and the assisting microfluidic side channels create near-human environments that are biologically relevant for cell growth, toxicity testing, and personalized medicine.

 As Organ-on-a-Chips developed and showed promise in the pharmaceutical industry as well as academic and fundamental research, the demand for these chips in the market increased.
 The microfluidic chips normally require clean-room infrastructure for fabrication that can be quite costly.
 Although you can buy an off-the-shelf product, in many cases the Organ-on-a-Chip requires to be tailored according to the specifications of your own experiment. uFluidix has accrued many years of experience in the design and fabrication of single-layer and multi-layer Organ-on-a-Chips.
 Whether you have your design ready and you want your Organ-on-a-Chip to be fabricated affordably or you have an amazing idea for an Organ-on-a-Chip but no experience in design and fabrication, uFluidix will be there to help.
 Contact us today to get your Organ-on-a-Chip fabricated with high quality, and at a reasonable price.

-There are questions that should be addressed before moving the organ on a chips to the mainstream applications.
-Learn more about these aspects of organ on a chips.
+There are questions that should be addressed before moving the organ-on-a-chips to mainstream applications.
+Learn more about these aspects of organ-on-a-chips.